prabapro/adoutreach-utm-params-to-hubspot/README.md

 ## GCP IAM Permissions

-- You will need `Cloud Functions Developer (roles/cloudfunctions.developer)` IAM role for deploying this application as a Google Cloud Function.
+- You will need below mentioned IAM role for deploying this application as a Google Cloud Function.
 Refer [this documentation](https://cloud.google.com/functions/docs/reference/iam/roles#cloudfunctions.developer) for more details.

+  1. Cloud Functions Developer `(roles/cloudfunctions.developer)`
+  2. Service Account Admin `(roles/iam.serviceAccountAdmin)`

 - In addition to above, the user must be added to the service account as well;
   1. Go to **IAM and Admin > Service Accounts**